 I write novels.
-I work on educational publishing.
+I work as a Project Manager in digital and TV advertising for major media companies (some of my clients include NBC, Hulu, Vice, etc).
 I used to be a computer animator.
 And I love Vampire Diaries, Buffy, My So-Called Life, Veronica Mars, and just about any other TV show that doesn’t involve boring stuff like law or medicine.

 I designed the Superbowl graphics for the 2007 and 2013 Superbowls on CBS as well as the March Madness graphics that air every March.
 I also designed and animated the graphics USA Network (ever see a screen with tune-in information telling you what’s on next?), truTV, MTV.
 Aside from TV, I’ve worked on a CGI Barbie movie called THE BARBIE DIARIES.
 I’ve also done visual effects for several TV pilots, television opening titles, and a number of commercials you probably fast forward through.

 When not wrangling around a tiny human I created in 2012, I spend all my spare time writing.
 This means I often neglect my husband, but he doesn’t seem to mind.
 He has nerdy podcasts to keep him company.
 I also neglect housework or other unimportant things like sleeping.